Content from Introduction

 The device you are using to read this on produced carbon when it was manufactured and, once it reaches the end of life, disposing of it may release more.
 Embodied carbon (also referred to as “embedded carbon”) is the amount of carbon pollution emitted during the creation and disposal of a device.

-When calculating the total carbon pollution for computers running software, both the carbon pollution associated with running the computer as well as the embodied carbon of the computer must be accounted for.
+When calculating the total carbon pollution for HPC services, both the carbon pollution associated with running the system as well as the embodied carbon of the system must be accounted for.

 Embodied carbon varies significantly between end-user devices.
 For some devices, the carbon emitted during manufacturing is much higher than that emitted during usage, as illustrated by a study from University of Zurich.
 As a result, the embodied carbon cost can sometimes be much higher than the carbon cost of the electricity powering it.